Wesley College, Colombo: History

 In 1858, Rev. Joseph Rippon wanted to establish a superior educational institution for the Wesleyan Methodist Mission in South Ceylon.
 On 2 March 1874 (the death anniversary of Rev. John Wesley) Wesley College was founded in the City Mission buildings at Dam Street, Pettah.
 The school's first principal was Rev. Samuel R. Wilkin and the first vice-principal was Rev. Daniel Henry Pereira.

 Many years later, under the guiding hand of Rev. Henry Highfield, Wesley was moved from Dam Street, Pettah to its current residence at Karlsruhe Gardens, Borella in 1907.

 The Methodist institution was envisaged to be a distinctly Christian college, but it currently provides secondary education for over 3,000 Sri Lankan students from diverse religious and ethnic backgrounds.

 Wesley College has established two branches to accommodate its growing number of students.
-One branch is situated in Havelock Town, Colombo, while the other is in Thampola, Katunayake.
+One branch is situated in the Colombo suburb of Havelock Town, while the other is in Thampola, Katunayake.

 Wesley College is named after John Wesley (1703–1791), the founder of the Methodist Church.